J. C. Escarra: Kansas City Monarchs

 On April 7, 2022, Escarra signed with the Kansas City Monarchs of the American Association, where he mostly played catcher.
-On the season, he hit .291 with 12 home runs and 35 RBI in 70 games.
+On the season, he hit .291 with 12 home runs and 35 RBIs in 70 games.
 Following the season, Escarra played for the Leones de Ponce of the Puerto Rican Winter League.

 Gastonia Honey Hunters

 On April 13, 2023, Escarra signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
-In 41 appearances for Gastonia, Escarra slashed .348/.423/.707 with 15 home runs and 41 RBI.
+In 41 appearances for Gastonia, Escarra slashed .348/.423/.707 with 15 home runs and 41 RBIs.

 Toros de Tijuana

 On June 20, 2023, Escarra's contract was purchased by the Toros de Tijuana of the Mexican League.
-In 21 appearances for Tijuana, he slashed .329/.421/.610 with six home runs and 10 RBI.
+In 21 appearances for Tijuana, he slashed .329/.421/.610 with six home runs and 10 RBIs.

 Algodoneros de Unión Laguna

 On July 14, 2023, Escarra was traded to the Algodoneros de Unión Laguna.
-He hit .263 with one home run and 14 RBI in 21 games for Unión Laguna.
+He hit .263 with one home run and 14 RBIs in 21 games for Unión Laguna.
 Following the season, Escarra played in the Mexican Pacific League for the Algodoneros de Guasave, before once again playing for Ponce later in the offseason.
 In February 2024, he played for Puerto Rico's representative at the 2024 Caribbean Series, the Criollos de Caguas.

 New York Yankees

 On January 11, 2024, the New York Yankees signed Escarra to a minor league contract that included an invitation to spring training.
 He started the season for the Somerset Patriots of the Double-A Eastern League, as their third catcher behind Ben Rice and Agustín Ramírez.
 He was promoted to the Scranton/Wilkes-Barre RailRiders of the Triple-A International League in July.
-In 124 appearances split between the two affiliates, he batted .261/.355/.434 with 12 home runs and 64 RBI.
+In 124 appearances split between the two affiliates, he batted .261/.355/.434 with 12 home runs and 64 RBIs.
 On November 3, the Yankees added Escarra to their 40-man roster to prevent him from reaching minor league free agency.

 After competing for a spot with the Yankees in 2025 spring training, the Yankees added him to their Opening Day roster.
 He made his MLB debut on March 29, 2025, as a pinch-hitter against the Milwaukee Brewers.
 Escarra hit his first major league home run against the Toronto Blue Jays on April 27.
-On July 30, he was optioned to Triple-A to make room for Amed Rosario.
-He finished his 2025 season with 84 at-bats, 5 runs scored, 17 hits, 11 runs batted in, 11 walks, 0 intentional walks, 1 stolen base, and slashed .202/.296/.333 in 40 games played.
+On July 30, he was optioned to Triple-A to make room on the roster for Amed Rosario.
+He finished his 2025 season batting 17-for-84 (.202) with two home runs and 11 RBIs in 40 MLB games.

+Escarra began the 2026 season with the Yankees.
+He batted 11-for-62 (.177) in 22 games before the team optioned him to Scranton/Wilkes-Barre on June 6.
+However, he was later recalled the same day after Austin Wells was placed on the injured list.

 Personal life

 Escarra and his wife, Jocelyn, married in October 2022.
+They had a son in 2025.